astreum/whitepaper/README.md

 This allowed for decentralized and secure electronic funds transfers that is permissionless and trustless.

-Etheruem, a next generation smart contract and decentralized application platform, was introduced in 2014 by Vitalik Buterin.
+Ethereum, a next generation smart contract and decentralized application platform, was introduced in 2014 by Vitalik Buterin.

-Etheruem introduces a new state model and turing complete scripting capability to transactions.

-Etheruem's scripting capabilities allowed for the creation of decentralized applications that are trustless.
+Ethereum introduces a new state model and turing complete scripting capability enabling the creation of decentralized applications.

-Astreuos is a next generation blockchain for apps, storage and compute.
+Astreum is a next generation blockchain for apps, storage and compute.

 - apps: decentralized applications
 - storage: distributed storage
 - compute: distributed compute

-Astreuos introduces a model for pricing, verification and payment for storage and compute in a decentralized system.
+Astreum introduces a model for pricing, verification and payment for storage and compute in a decentralized system.

-Astreuos primarily works by keeping track of all the accounts and their details such as the balance, code, number of transactions and storage in a block.
+Astreum primarily works by keeping track of all the accounts and their details such as the balance, code, number of transactions and storage in a block.

-Validators create new blocks by applying transactions to the previous state of accounts and add to the blockchain.
+Validators create new blocks by applying transactions to the previous state of accounts and extend the blockchain.

-Off Chain nodes negotiate the price for storage and compute services while settle payments On Chain.
+Nodes negotiate the price for storage and compute services and settle payments on the blockchain.

 ## Components